Fareehah07/powerbi-ecommerce-sales-dashboard/README.md

 Overview

 This Power BI project visualizes e-commerce sales data to highlight performance trends, profitability, and customer behavior.
-It simulates a real-world analytics workflow — from raw data cleaning and modeling to DAX calculations and interactive dashboard design.
+It simulates a real-world analytics workflow.

 🧠 Objectives